950601/Markdown-begin/README.md

-include some useful gramra for markdown
+include some common grammar for markdown